On $\theta_{23}$ Octant Measurement in $3+1$ Neutrino Oscillations in T2HKK: Numerical Study

-We note in passing that in the minimum of $\chi^2$ with the wrong octant, the fitted value of $\phi_{13}$ is close to its true value, but the fitted value of $\phi_{14}$ is largely separated from its true value.
-So, loss of sensitivity to $\theta_{23}$ octant does not affect the measurement of the standard CP phase, but has a serious impact on the measurement of CP phase of sterile-active mixings.
+We note in passing that in the $\chi^2$ minimum in the wrong octant region, the fitted value of $\phi_{13}$ is close to its true value.
+So, even if the sensitivity to the $\theta_{23}$ octant is lost, the measurement of the standard CP phase is relatively unaffected.